 2. Lying on Your Resume

-This is a big one.
+This is a big ethical dilemma in the workplace.
 With the competition being so tough these days, it’s no wonder that people are tempted to lie on their resumes.
 But lying about your qualifications is always a bad idea.
 Not only is it ethically wrong, but if you’re caught, you could be fired.

 3. Fudging Expense Reports